amisthiosintraining/ACOD-Strong-Kassandra-Tattoo-Collection/README.md

 4) Click "Verify Integrity of Game Files"

 **CREDITS**
+<br>For content creators, should you use this re-texture in your work, please credit the appropriate artist(s).
 - "Herakles" and additional variations of the Herakles tattoo is original from the game, designed by <a href="http://ubisoft.com">Ubisoft Quebec</a>
 - "Asian Dragon on back" from <a href="http://publicdomainvectors.org">Public Domain Vectors</a> as "Japanese dragon"
 - "Tiger and Dragon on shoulders" from <a href="http://publicdomainvectors.org">Public Domain Vectors</a> as "Tiger running" and "Japanese dragon"